Spies hacked Moroccan activists amid crackdown on protests: researchers

 More recently, Amnesty discovered Monjib’s iPhone was targeted again in 2019 through a series of “network injection attacks.”

-When Monjib attempted to visit a french-version of Yahoo’s email service in Morocco he was instead redirected to another malicious download, containing spyware.
-Such an attack requires “privileged access to a target’s network connection” in order to hijack their internet traffic, the report explains.
+When Monjib attempted to visit a French language-version of Yahoo’s email service in Morocco he was instead redirected to a suspicious webpage.

+It is unclear whether malware was download through this page.
+But the activity raised flags.
+Typically, such an attack requires “privileged access to a target’s network connection” in order to hijack their internet traffic, the report explains.

 Security experts say this type of hacking technique is most common in countries where the government is in control of the domestic telecommunications industry.